Biden diagnosed with ‘aggressive form’ of prostate cancer

 The former first lady added, “The people who wrote those books weren’t in the White House with us, and they didn’t see how hard Joe worked every single day.
 He’d get up, he’d put in a full day and then at night, I’d be in bed reading my book, and he was still on the phone, reading his briefings, working with staff.”

-Biden has long advocated for increased cancer research, establishing the “Cancer Moonshot” initiative in the wake of his son Beau Biden’s death from brain cancer.
-The program, founded while Biden was vice president, was reestablished in 2022 with the goal of “ending cancer as we know it.”
+In a presidential memorandum in 2016, then-President Barack Obama tapped Biden, his vice president, to lead the White House task force aimed at curing cancer.
+At the time, Biden pledged that though he was “not naïve about the challenges ahead,” he had “never been more optimistic that we can do big things.”

+In 2022, then-President Biden reestablished the program, dubbed the “Cancer Moonshot” initiative, committing the nation to working toward reducing the death rate from cancer by at least 50% over the next 25 years.

 “We’re mobilizing the whole country effort to cut American cancer deaths in half by 20, 25 years and boost support for patients and their families.
 I’m confident in our capacity to do that.
-I know we can, but it’s not just personal — it’s about what’s possible,” Biden said last August.
+I know we can, but it’s not just personal — it’s about what’s possible,” Biden said last August while touting $150 million in new research awards.

+Obama and former Secretary of State Hillary Clinton both highlighted Biden’s effort toward ending cancer in their well-wishes.

+“I’m thinking of the Bidens as they take on cancer, a disease they’ve done so much to try to spare other families from.
+Wishing you a speedy, full recovery,” Clinton posted on X.

 This story has been updated with additional information.